-Most of us worry who will care for us, how to pay for living and medical expenses, how to manage chronic illnesses and how to remain connected and avoid isolation.
-There are other concerns, which I plan to address in the future, but the first question I’ve discussed with Dr. Maria Carney, research physician on elder orphan issues, is:
+Those of us who are elder orphans worry who will care for us, how to pay for living and medical expenses, how to manage chronic illnesses and how to remain connected and avoid isolation.
+There are other concerns, but the first question I’ve discussed with Dr. Maria Carney, research physician on elder orphan issues, is:

 Other resources to scout for, while you’re able to, are accessible medical care and doctor offices.
 Are they near your location and can you easily access them?